SSpzcee/Asunder-PHB/phb/md/cup.md

 You have \+1 Accuracy and \+1 Dodge, as well as a \+3 bonus to Stealth and Athletics rolls.
 You also move 25\% faster and the reduction to your AoE penalty offered by the Nimble ability would be changed to 3 from 2.

-But due to your focus on the swiftness of your blows, the damage from your attacks is reduced by 10\%
+You use /18, rather than /15, to calculate your damage bonus.
+In the case of other changes to damage bonus (like Large) calculation it increases the divider by 3.

 ### **Small**